personalizedrefrigerator/LibJS/README.md

 If willing to export everything, remove the `(function() {` ... `})();` wrapping the library.
 This is done in the included `FullLibJS.js` file.

 # Notes
- * Pull requests are welcome!
  * This project **does not** have a suite of unit tests!
 There are probably many, many bugs.
  * This project does not use [ES6 modules](https://hacks.mozilla.org/2015/08/es6-in-depth-modules/)!
-As such, while including the single-file version of the libaray is not ideal, it is probably easiest!
+As such, while including the single-file version of the libaray is not ideal, it is probably easiest! '

+# Licensing
+ * Licensed to you under the BSD-3-Clause License or, at your option, the MIT License.